EARLY NOTICE: APRIL'S OPEN MEMBER EXHIBIT WILL CELEBRATE CANADA'S 150th

 Some potential subjects are: landscapes, buildings, artifacts, and people in period costume.
 The main requirement is that the subject be recognizable to people at the time of Canada’s birth.

-The usual rules for a Fireside exhibit will apply: one piece per member, ready to hang, etc. For this occasion, there are two new requirements:
+The usual rules for a Fireside exhibit will apply: one piece per member in good standing, art ready to hang, etc. For this occasion, there are two new requirements:

-- Members will be asked to indicate 4 weeks in advance that they are planning to submit a piece.
+- Members must indicate 4 weeks in advance that they are planning to submit a piece.
 If a selection process is needed because there are too many pieces, an impartial juror will be used.

 - Submissions must include a brief text describing the image and how it relates to 1867.
 Here's an example:

-There are lots of places near Burlington to look for suitable images.
+There are lots of readily accessible places to look for suitable images.
 Some examples are:

 - Pioneer and heritage villages such as Westfield, Bronte Creek Provincial Park, Black Creek (Toronto)